What Is Autism Spectrum Disorder?

 - Persistent deficits in social communication and social interaction across multiple contexts;

-- Restricted, repetitive patterns of behavior, interests, or activities;
+- Restricted, repetitive patterns of behaviour, interests, or activities;

 - Symptoms must be present in the early developmental period (typically recognized in the first two years of life); and,